A Hell of a Time: Where the H.N. Elly-induced suicide cult in Episode 4 believes they are going.

 Soundtrack Dissonance: After the second episode was taken down due to copyright issues regarding the theme song, the team announced that the opening theme in every episode that gets taken down in the future will be replaced with smooth contemporary jazz.
 Since they didn't change the opening's animation at all, it fits about as well as you'd expect.

-Sayaka towards Kyousuke - he's changed rooms three times because Sayaka keeps showing up and has no idea who she is.
+Sayaka towards Kyosuke - he's changed rooms several times (by Episode 4, it's literally Up to Eleven) because Sayaka keeps showing up and has no idea who she is.
 Also, she observes him through binoculars from the casino across from the hospital.